Skip to Content

 Things like bikes, outdoor tables and chairs, and even a GPS to safely navigate the roads.
 These all seem like simple items but they aren’t always included in your motorhome rental.
 On Motorhome Republic, it lists everything that’s included and you can even select add-ons at a cost.
 For example, an extra driver is usually $2 NZD a day, a picnic table $25 NZD for the trip and a baby seat is around $36 NZD.

-Some of the things you’ll want to be included, are a picnic table, GPS, eater (for winter), outdoor chairs, electrical adaptors, books and games, bikes, and helmets.
+Some of the things you’ll want to be included, are a picnic table, GPS, heater (for winter), outdoor chairs, electrical adaptors, books and games, bikes, and helmets.
 Some companies include these and below we recommend a company that does.

-How Far in Advance to Book your Motorhome
+How Far in Advance to Book Your Motorhome

 The road from Queenstown to Glenorchy